alan-turing-institute/environment-and-sustainability-gc-community/roadmap/objectives-srcm.md

 ### Category: Building a culture of “Team Turing” and demonstration of our stated values
 ### Target date: e.o.
 May 2024
 ### Activity
-- Aligning and operationalising ways of working to support engagement make involvement of different core capabilities, research teams and business teams within the GC.
+- Aligning and operationalising ways of working to support engagement with and involvement of different core capabilities, research teams and business teams within the GC.
 - Include RACI matricies where approriate.

 ### Value